 Sharing is a trend that has embedded itself into our lives in many ways.
 Today you can share cars and films - even designer dresses.
 But have you thought about sharing your marketing?

 The appetite for sharing is in stark contrast to the hyper-consumption of the boom years.
 It is no doubt fuelled by both austerity and the opportunities opened up by online platforms.
-As a result, ventures like Zipcar and LOVEFiLM have taken off quickly.
+As a result, ventures like Zipcar have taken off quickly.

 These mainstream examples have spawned a host of other consumer sharing ventures.
 You can share your flat via Airbnb or borrow couture dresses via Rent the Runway.
 They are all driving down the cost of ownership through sharing.